Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 ## Coding Architecture

-I have used a simple architecture for this app with having all the code from each language in one file only.
-With all the Python code on an `app.py` file.
-I have separated the route functions from the other functions to help with the navigation, but have kept all the code in one place.
+I have used a simple architecture for this app with all the code from each language in one file only but separated the code into sections by comment lines.

 ## Database

-I am using MongoDB to store the data for the app, trying to take advantage of the document style of saving data, meaning that instead of using lookup tables to connect relevant data, all relevant data related to that particular document can be embedded into a single document.
+I am using MongoDB to store the data for the app, trying to take advantage of the document style of saving data.
+Instead of using lookup tables to connect relevant data, all relevant data related to that particular document can be embedded into a single document.

 ### Schema

-Using a one-to-few approach to the relationship of my data, using referencing to connect given data together.
+I am using a one-to-few approach to the relationship of my data, using referencing to connect given data together.
 I have decided to split the database up into three main collections, with the rationale of limiting the size of each document, each document having its own `\_id`.

-The reason behind this is there is a hard limit in the size of documents that can be saved to MongoDB of 16MB.
-As each user can have an unlimited number of transactions and an unlimited number of campaigns, saving each of these in a separate collection, with all the necessary tags to connect the user activity.
+This is because there is a hard limit in the size of documents that can be saved to MongoDB of 16MB.
+Each user can have an unlimited number of transactions and an unlimited number of campaigns, holding each of these in a separate collection, with all the necessary tags to connect the user activity.

 ### Database collections